bol.com: marketplace guide

 All products (optional)

-- Afbeelding 1-15 Label /Image 1-15 Label (Images 1-15) - the label for your product images.
-By assigning the label to an image, you can specify a view of the product.
+- Afbeelding 1-15 Label (Image label 1-15) - the label for your product images.
+By assigning a label to an image, you can specify a view of the product.
 E.g.: Afbeelding 1 Label: Vooraanzicht/Image 1 Label: front view.

-Afbeelding 1-15 URL/Image 1-15 URL (Images 1-15) - your product images URLs.
-Note that there are product image requirements (in Dutch) in terms of the size and background:
+Afbeelding 1-15 URL (Images 1-15) - your product image URLs.
+Note that there are image requirements (in Dutch) in terms of the size and background:

 - The file size is at least 30 KB and at most 10 MB.